 Students may earn credit if they successfully demonstrate mastery of subject area content expectations or guidelines for the credit.
 The assignment of credit must be based, at least in part, on student performance on subject area assessments, which measure the extent to which they meet the credit expectations and guidelines.
 Credit can be granted in a variety of ways (e.g. dual enrollment; testing out with a minimum score of 77% per state law; accelerated, honors and/or advanced placement (AP) courses; summer school expanded learning or makeup classes).
-Students who are enrolled in a course but have failed the semester may earn credit for the course by taking and passing a comprehensive final exam.
-A grade of a D- will be awarded.
+Students who are enrolled in a course but have failed the semester may earn credit for the course by taking and passing (60%) a comprehensive final exam.
+A grade of a D-will be awarded.

-Middle school students who successfully complete one or more high school credits before entering high school and meet the same expectations and proficiency level as high school students will receive a letter grade and high school graduation credit.
+Middle school students who successfully complete a high school credit before entering high school and meet the same expectations and proficiency level as high school students will receive a letter grade and high school graduation credit.
+Middle school students who successfully complete the Algebra course in each of the middle schools will receive a "CR" on their transcript and high school graduation credit.